cvilas/guidance/process/code_reviews.md

 # Code Review Guidelines

-### To all team members
+## To all team members

-- Set aside time in your sprint to account for unplanned review requests from your colleagues.
+- Set aside time for unplanned review requests from your peers every sprint.
+- 'Throw-away' code shall stay in short-lived branches and shall not be merged into main branch.
+  If it is in the main branch,
+  - Others will eventually depend on it, making it more permanent than you think
+  - AI codegen tools may use it as context to generate new code, potentially increasing technical debt
+  - New joiners may see it as demonstrative examples of how to contribute to the codebase, and the quality that is expected.

-### To MR authors
+## To authors

-- Take control: Assign reviewers yourself and work with them to ensure timely review of it
-  - If existing code has been changed, request one of the original authors to review it.
-They will have the context necessary to assess the MR based on original design intent and scope of that code
-  - If this is a new addition, get one of the Principal Engineers to review it.
-They have the responsibility to ensure that the codebase remains coherent over the long term.
-- Please give reviewers a heads-up on what the MR is about, if not in the MR description already.
-- Empathise: You are asking for unplanned time from your colleague, who may be busy on their own tasks.
-Work with them personally to get your MR through in a timely manner.

-### To reviewers

-- Make your availability known when your review is requested.
-Clarify expected response time.
-- In reviewing an MR
+- In the pull request, define
+  - What is the change and why was it necessary
+  - Who reviews what, if the diff is non-trivial
+- Write example programs to clarify usage where necessary
+- Write unit tests to cover potential violations of assumptions and contracts in the future
+- Document the work as per coding guidelines.

+## To reviewers

 - Make actionable suggestions
-  - Focus on clarify of design, API, and its usage.
-Less than perfect internal details could be improved in future MRs
+- Prefix a comment with `nit:` if it is nitpicky or expresses a personal preference
+- AI generated code shall be reviewed as if the author wrote it and are able to explain it
-- Expect production-quality code, even at low TRLs.
-Reject MR if:
+- Expect 'correct' code, even at low TRLs.
+Reject pull request if:
-  - The work disregards basic software design and engineering principles (eg: [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [SOLID](https://en.wikipedia.org/wiki/SOLID))
+  - The design intent and scope is not clear
+  - The interfaces and APIs are prone to misuse
-  - The implementation is inconsistent with system architecture znd long term vision for the product
+  - The implementation is inconsistent with system architecture and long term vision
-  - The work is not properly documented as per coding guidelines.
-  - There aren't example programs to clarify usage where necessary
+  - The implementation fails basic software design principles as set out in the [developer guide](./developer_guide.md) (eg: DRY, SOLID, inconsistent units)

+## Automated CI checks

+- The CI build should fail if:
   - The code is not formatted as per style guidelines
-  - The code is not compliant with language usage rules (i.e. generates linter warnings)
+  - The code generates linter warnings
   - The code generates compiler warnings

-For additional guidance, follow [Google Code Review guidelines](https://google.github.io/eng-practices/review/).
+  - Tests fail
+- Do not merge pull requests that fails CI.

+## Tips for speeding up code reviews

+- Keep pull requests small
+- Clarify expectations.
+Negotiatate with reviewers for their availability and response time.
+- If the change is sophisticated enough, the problem it solves and the general approach should have been agreed upon prior to implementation.
+The pull request should not come as a surprise to code owners.